maryhargadon/liftoff-assignments/P3-Project_Planning/README.md

 ### Wireframes

-Include at least 3 wireframes here, adding images or files to your repository as necessary.
-Format them as a bulleted/unordered list with links to the files.

 *Home page: ![Home page wireframe](homepage.jpg)
 *User account: ![User account wireframe](userAccount.jpg) *Add a book: ![Add a book wireframe](addAbook.jpg)

 ### Project Tracker

-Include a link to your public Trello board.
-Be sure you have user stories added for at least your first 2-week sprint.

 https://trello.com/b/hw5ZVFtO/capstone-project

 ### Project Repo Link

-Include a link to your project on GitHub.

 https://github.com/maryhargadon/Lending-Library